gomorpheus/morpheus-apidoc/source/includes/_groups.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name      | null | A unique name scoped to your account for the group code      | null | Optional code for use with policies location  | null | Optional location for your group
+name      |  | A unique name scoped to your account for the group code      |  | Optional code for use with policies location  |  | Optional location for your group

 ## Updating Group Zones